Donna Miller: Early life and career

 Miller was born "Donna Lynne Black" on September 7, 1965.
 She spent most of her youth living in Chicago.

 Miller attended Odgen Elementrary in Chicago.
-Miller graduated from Lane Technical High School in 1983.
+She graduated from Lane Technical High School in 1983.
 She graduated from Howard University in 1987 with a bachelor degree in business administration.
 She later took graduate business courses at Pepperdine University in 1992.

 In the fall of 2001, Miller married David E. Miller at St. Thomas Episcopal Church in Chicago.
 She adopted his surname.

 Miller worked as a health care consultant, and account specialist.
 She has decades of experience in the biotech pharmaceutical healthcare industry.

 Miller served on the board of Planned Parenthood Illinois beginning in 2012, serving as its board chair in 2017 and 2018.
 She was also a board member of Planned Parenthood Illinois Action beginning in 2012, and its board chair from 2015 through 2017.

-Miller worked with congresswoman Robin Kelly, serving on her 2nd Congressional District Healthcare Task Force and co-chairing the Robin Kelly Annual Golf Event from 2014 through 2017.
+She worked with congresswoman Robin Kelly, serving on her 2nd Congressional District Healthcare Task Force and co-chairing the Robin Kelly Annual Golf Event from 2014 through 2017.

-Miller served as vice-president of Illinois Democratic Women.

-Miller served as a legislative liaison to the Alliance of Illinois State Dental Society.
+She served as vice-president of Illinois Democratic Women, and as a legislative liaison to the Alliance of Illinois State Dental Society.

-Miller served as a board member for the Christian Community Health Center.

-Miller served as a mentor for Jobs for Youth and the MIKVA Challenge.
+She served as a board member for the Christian Community Health Center, and as a mentor for Jobs for Youth and the MIKVA Challenge.

-Miller served as a member of the Walgreens HIV Task Force, Healthcare Business Women's Association, League of Women Voters, National Sales Network, Professional Women's Network.
+Miller served as a member of the Walgreens HIV Task Force, Healthcare Business Women's Association, League of Women Voters, National Sales Network, and Professional Women's Network.

-Miller worked as Director of Multi Cultural Markets with the American Heart Association.
+She worked as director of Multi Cultural Markets with the American Heart Association.

-Miller supported Hillary Clinton in her campaign for president in 2016, serving with Hillary Clinton Super Volunteers in from 2014 through 2016 and serving on the Illinois Clinton Leadership Team in 2015 and 2016.
+She supported Hillary Clinton in her campaign for president in 2016, serving with Hillary Clinton Super Volunteers in from 2014 through 2016 and serving on the Illinois Clinton Leadership Team in 2015 and 2016.
 Miller was a member of the Democratic National Committee Rules Committee for the 2016 Democratic National Convention.

 2012 state senate campaign

 In 2012, Miller ran for the Democratic nomination for the 15th district of Illinois State Senate to replace outgoing state senator James Meeks.
-Miller's opponents were businessman and former NFL player Napoleon Harris and South Holland deputy village manager Patricia Mahon.
+Her opponents were businessman and former NFL player Napoleon Harris and South Holland deputy village manager Patricia Mahon.

-Miller received the nominations of the Illinois AFL–CIO, two major teacher's unions, and the Democratic organizations of the Bloom and Crete townships.
+Miller received the endorsements of the Illinois AFL–CIO, two major teacher's unions, and the Democratic organizations of the Bloom and Crete townships.

 Napoleon Harris ultimately won the Democratic nomination, with Miller placing second.
 Harris went on to win the general election unopposed.